 Deductibles on policies are usually between $0 and $9,100 ($18,200 per family) although you can find options as low as $500 and as high as $20,000 on several supplemental contracts.
 We work with you to find that perfect “sweet spot” that optimizes your cost.
 Depending on your adjusted gross income (AGI), you also may be eligible for tax help from the government that could make a huge difference in what you pay.
 The “maximum out-of-pocket expense” must also be considered to properly compare policies.

-For example, a family of four (oldest adult age 45) with a household income of $50,000 would receive a credit of approximately $10,860!
-If the income is increased to $70,000, the credit is $7,619.
-But if you are “fortunate” enough to make a six-figure income, it’s possible you will not receive any help.
-This is one reason why many higher-income consumers are not supporters of “The Affordable Care Act.”
-Although future legislation (if passed) is likely to increase subsidies for applicants over the age of 50, it’s possible that lower-income households may pay higher premiums.
+For example, a family of four residing in Atlanta (oldest adult age 45) with a household income of $70,000 would receive a credit of approximately $15,000!
+If the income is increased to $90,000, the credit is $12,000.
+And if you are “fortunate” enough to make a $200,000, a subsidy is still offered.
+This is one reason why many higher-income consumers are now supporters of “The Affordable Care Act.”
+Although future legislation (if passed) is likely to further increase subsidies for applicants over the age of 50, it’s possible that lower-income households may pay higher premiums.

 What Is A “Catastrophic” Policy?